Skip to content

 A straight comparison on what is actually established for each precursor in humans.
 See citations 1–7.

-This is the difference that most affects buyers.
+This used to be the difference that most affected buyers, and it has since narrowed.
 In the United States, NR chloride (Niagen) has an acknowledged new-dietary-ingredient notification and self-affirmed GRAS status, so it is sold as a conventional dietary supplement.
-NMN's status is contested: the FDA has taken the position that β-NMN cannot be lawfully marketed as a dietary supplement, on the ground that it was authorized for investigation as a drug — a stance industry groups have publicly disputed, and one that has shifted NMN availability and labeling.[7]
-None of this changes the trial evidence that NMN raises NAD⁺, but it is a real, honest reason many U.S. buyers default to NR, and a reason to confirm any NMN product is sold compliantly where you live.
-It has nothing to do with delivery gimmicks like a NAD⁺ nasal spray, which is a separate and weaker-evidenced category entirely.
+NMN's status was contested for nearly three years: starting in late 2022 the FDA took the position that β-NMN could not be lawfully marketed as a dietary supplement, on the ground that it was authorized for investigation as a drug — a stance industry groups publicly disputed.[7]
+In two letters dated September 29, 2025, the FDA reversed course, concluding NMN was in fact marketed as a supplement before the drug authorization and is therefore not excluded from the dietary-supplement definition after all — reopening the standard NDI notification pathway for it.[8]
+None of this changes the trial evidence that NMN raises NAD⁺, and NR still carries the longer, more-established regulatory track record, but the specific exclusion that used to push many U.S. buyers toward NR by default no longer applies.
+Confirm any NMN product is sold compliantly where you live; this has nothing to do with delivery gimmicks like a NAD⁺ nasal spray, which is a separate and weaker-evidenced category entirely.

 The honest bottom line

 Both NR and NMN reliably raise NAD⁺ markers in humans — that much is genuinely established for each.
 Neither has proven that raising NAD⁺ translates into longer life, prevented disease, or slowed aging; those remain unproven for both.
-Because the marker effect is a wash, the tie-breakers are pedigree, purity, and cost: NR carries the longer and more-replicated safety record plus clean U.S. regulatory standing, while NMN is closer on the pathway but younger in the evidence and legally contested as a supplement.
+Because the marker effect is a wash, the tie-breakers are pedigree, purity, and cost: NR carries the longer and more-replicated safety record plus a longer-established U.S. regulatory track record, while NMN is closer on the pathway, younger in the evidence, and — as of the FDA's September 2025 reversal — no longer selling under an active supplement-exclusion cloud.
 Whichever you choose, insist on third-party testing and a batch certificate of analysis, and normalize price to the dose that was actually trialed.
 Our evidence-first buyer's guide, breakdown of NMN cost, and the interactive NAD⁺ format comparator exist to make exactly that comparison.
 Just keep the claim honest — you are choosing between two ways to top up a biomarker, not buying proven extra years.

 Reviewed against primary sources by the Aminoscope desk